ftommasini/avrs/doc/rtai-installation-guide.md

 - Processor type and features > Processor family = (choose yours)

-It is possible use multiple cores on multicore machines:

-- Processor type and features > Multi core scheduling = no/yes

 After all changes exit and say **YES** to save the configuration.

 > *Note*: More options can be reading in [Monteiro][1] and [Ari][2].